SilviaSaverino/Reader-s-angle-Back-End/README.md

 If a duplicate like for the review and user is detected, a serializers.ValidationError is raised with the detail message "Review already liked by the user.
 Possible duplicate."
 The duplication is checked by catching the IntegrityError exception.

 # API Views

+## PostList API View:
+The PostList API view allows for listing all posts or creating a new post if the user is logged in.
+It is implemented as a ListCreateAPIView from the Django generics module.

+A GET request to the /posts/ endpoint retrieves a list of all posts.
+If the user is authenticated, they can also use a POST request to create a new post.
+The post data is serialized using the PostSerializer class.

+To ensure that only authenticated users can create posts, the IsAuthenticatedOrReadOnly permission class is used.
+This allows read access to anyone (even unauthenticated users) but only allows write access to authenticated users.

+The perform_create method is overridden to associate the created post with the logged-in user.
+By saving the owner field of the post with the current user, the post is automatically linked to the user who created it.

+## PostDetail API View:
+The PostDetail API view is responsible for retrieving, updating, and deleting a specific post.
+It is implemented as a RetrieveUpdateDestroyAPIView from the Django generics module.

+A GET request to the /posts/<int:pk>/ endpoint retrieves a specific post identified by its post_id.
+If the user is the owner of the post, they can also perform update and delete operations on the post using the appropriate request methods.

+The PostSerializer class is used to serialize and deserialize the post data, ensuring consistent representation of the post in JSON format.

+To restrict access and ensure that only the owner of the post can modify or delete it, the IsOwnerOrReadOnly permission class is used.
+This permission class allows read access to anyone but only allows write access to the owner of the post.

+By utilizing the power of Django's generics module and the provided view classes, the PostList and PostDetail views offer a straightforward and efficient way to handle listing, creation, retrieval, updating, and deletion of posts.

+## PostFollowerList API View:
+The PostFollowerList API view is responsible for listing all post followers and creating a new post follower (i.e., following a post) if the user is logged in.
+It is implemented as a ListCreateAPIView from the Django generics module.

+A GET request to the /post-followers/ endpoint retrieves a list of all post followers.
+If the user is authenticated, they can use a POST request to create a new post follower, which means they will start following a post.
+The post follower data is serialized using the PostFollowerSerializer class.

+To ensure that only authenticated users can create post followers, the IsAuthenticatedOrReadOnly permission class is used.
+This permission class allows read access to anyone (even unauthenticated users) but only allows write access to authenticated users.

+The perform_create method is overridden to associate the created post follower with the logged-in user.
+By saving the owner field of the post follower with the current user, the post follower is automatically linked to the user who created it.

+## PostFollowerDetail API View:
+The PostFollowerDetail API view is responsible for retrieving and deleting a specific post follower.
+It is implemented as a RetrieveDestroyAPIView from the Django generics module.

+A GET request to the endpoint 'post_followers/<int:pk>/' retrieves a specific post follower identified by its post_follower_id.
+The post follower data is serialized using the PostFollowerSerializer class.

+A DELETE request to the same endpoint deletes the post follower, which means the user will stop following the post.
+However, there is no update view for post followers, as they can only be followed or unfollowed.

+To restrict access and ensure that only the owner of the post follower can delete it, the IsOwnerOrReadOnly permission class is used.
+This permission class allows read access to anyone but only allows write access to the owner of the post follower.

+## PostStatusList API View:
+The PostStatusList API view is responsible for listing all PostStatus instances and creating new PostStatus instances.
+It is implemented as a ListCreateAPIView from the Django generics module.

+A GET request to the /post-status/ endpoint retrieves a list of all PostStatus instances.
+If the user is authenticated, they can use a POST request to create a new PostStatus instance.
+The PostStatus data is serialized using the PostStatusSerializer class.

+To control access, the IsAuthenticatedOrReadOnly permission class is used.
+This permission class allows read access to anyone (even unauthenticated users) but only allows write access to authenticated users.

+The perform_create method is overridden to associate the created PostStatus instance with the logged-in user.
+By saving the owner field of the PostStatus instance with the current user, the instance is automatically linked to the user who created it.

+## PostStatusDetail API View:
+The PostStatusDetail API view is responsible for retrieving, updating, and deleting a specific PostStatus instance.
+It is implemented as a RetrieveUpdateDestroyAPIView from the Django generics module.

+A GET request to the /post-status/<int:pk>/ endpoint retrieves a specific PostStatus instance identified by its post_status_id.
+The PostStatus data is serialized using the PostStatusSerializer class.

+A PUT request to the same endpoint updates the PostStatus instance with the provided data.
+A DELETE request deletes the PostStatus instance.

+To control access and ensure that only the owner of the PostStatus instance can modify or delete it, the IsOwnerOrReadOnly permission class is used.
+This permission class allows read access to anyone but only allows write access to the owner of the PostStatus instance.